-The V-LUX Typ 114 is a recent model that features in the current product line-up of Leica.
-In contrast, the 1300D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
+Both the 1300D and the V-LUX Typ 114 have been discontinued, but can regularly be found used on eBay.
+The V-LUX Typ 114 was replaced by the Leica V-LUX 5, while the 1300D was followed by the Canon 2000D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1300D or the Leica V-LUX Typ 114 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.